 where $F: {\cal X} \times {\cal E} \mapsto {\mathbb R}$ and $G: {\cal Y} \times {\cal E} \mapsto {\mathbb R}$ are scalar functions that satisfy $F(\zerovec)=0$, $G(\zerovec)=0$, $F'(\yvec; \varepsilon) = \fvec(\yvec;\varepsilon) \Dvec$, and $G'(\xvec) = \gvec(\xvec) \Dvec$, for a symmetric, invertible $m\times m$ matrix $\Dvec$ with positive elements $d_{ij}$.}

-The definition of $U(\xvec; \varepsilon)$ above is slightly more general than the one in \cite{pfister-itw}, since $\Dvec$ is assumed to be positive, symmetric and invertible, instead of being a diagonal matrix as in \cite{pfister-itw}.
-In Section~\ref{Sec:DefD_F_G}, we discuss the existence of the potential function for the general case of vector recursions defined by multivariate polynomials, and we show that for nonbinary codes the potential function in the form of (\ref{eq:PotentialFunction}), with $F'(\yvec; \varepsilon) = \fvec(\yvec;\varepsilon) \Dvec$, and $G'(\xvec) = \gvec(\xvec) \Dvec$, does not exist for a diagonal matrix $\Dvec$.
+The definition of $U(\xvec; \varepsilon)$ above is slightly more general than the one in \cite{pfister-itw}, since $\Dvec$ is assumed to be a positive, symmetric and invertible matrix, instead of being a diagonal matrix as in \cite{pfister-itw}.
+In Section~\ref{Sec:DefD_F_G}, we discuss the existence of the potential function for the general case of vector recursions defined by multivariate polynomials, and we show that, for the nonbinary codes considered here, the potential function in the form of (\ref{eq:PotentialFunction}), with $F'(\yvec; \varepsilon) = \fvec(\yvec;\varepsilon) \Dvec$, and $G'(\xvec) = \gvec(\xvec) \Dvec$, does not exist for a diagonal matrix $\Dvec$.
 The fact that we assume $\Dvec$ in Definition~\ref{def:PotentialFuntion} to be positive, symmetric and invertible is used to prove Assertion 1 and Assertion 2 in Lemma~\ref{Lem:Potential} below.
-For a positive, symmetric and invertible matrix $\Dvec$, it is shown in Section~\ref{sec:F-and-G-nb} that the potential function exists.
+For a positive, symmetric and invertible matrix $\Dvec$, it is shown in Section~\ref{sec:F-and-G-nb} that the potential function may exist.

 { {\definition For $\xvec \in {\cal X}$ and $\varepsilon \in {\cal E}$, $\xvec$ is a fixed point of the DE if $\xvec = \fvec(\gvec(\xvec);\varepsilon)$; $\xvec$ is a stationary point of the potential function if $U'(\xvec;\varepsilon)=\zerovec$. }